-On the day of the exam, the student will be asked one or more questions based in methodology that are to be answered on the basis of the information collected and any extra information distributed on the exam day.
+On the day of the exam, the student will be asked one or more questions, which are to be answered methodologically on the basis of the information collected and any extra information distributed on the exam day.

 24 hours before the exam, the students are given a company, a general problem area and relevant case material.